-Remember, all patients should have their teeth whitened under dental supervision—not at home.
+Remember, all patients should have their teeth whitened under dental supervision, not at home.
 It is the safest way to prevent or limit complications and side effects of the whitening ingredients.
-Let us know if you are interested in tooth whitening and we make treatment recommendations.
+Let us know if you are interested in tooth whitening and we will make treatment recommendations.

 Gum Disease and Your Teen